More than 100,000 patients each year

 Cardiovascular disease

-International feedback on our findings includes a commentary by Dr. Gene Kwan and Dr. Victor Davila-Roman: “GHESKIO is to be congratulated for filling a key gap in evidence regarding HF prevalence in LMICs.
-The current work emphasizes the need to redouble our efforts to aggressively treat hypertension to prevent the development of hypertensive heart disease.”
-Our work has also found blood pressure control is 13.1% (Figure 4).
-It was also found that chronic kidney disease is highly associated with diabetes and hypertension, and that only 12% of those with chronic kidney disease are on treatment.
+Experts Dr. Gene Kwan and Dr. Victor Davila-Roman have praised GHESKIO’s work, emphasizing the urgent need for aggressive hypertension treatment to prevent hypertensive heart disease.
 In an editorial in the American Journal of Clinical Nephrology on these findings, Drs Elena Cervantes and Bernard Jaar state “Findings of this study should serve as a call to action for the global community to prioritize CKD as a public health concern and work towards reducing its burden worldwide, especially in LMIC”.

 Caring for mothers and children